Skip to main content

 Park History

-Vesuvius National Park was established in 1995, relatively late given the mountain's fame, as urbanization of the lower slopes was already extensive.
-The park primarily protects the upper cone and Monte Somma caldera rim above the dense urban areas.
+Vesuvius National Park was established on June 5, 1995, relatively late given the mountain's fame, as urbanization of the lower slopes was already extensive.
+[1] The park primarily protects the upper cone and Monte Somma caldera rim above the dense urban areas.
 Its creation aimed to halt illegal construction encroaching on the volcano's flanks, preserve ecosystems for scientific study, and manage the enormous tourist flow drawn to the crater.
 The park coordinates with civil protection authorities for volcanic hazard monitoring and evacuation planning.

 Major Trails And Attractions